alixdecr/PRAB/apis/rest-faults/README.md

 | PATCH | 0 | 0% |
 | DELETE | 1 | 12% |
 | TOTAL | 8 | 100% |

+### Other Information

+- Number of Unique Routes: 4

+- Number of Unique Query Parameters: 0